 It also allows you to identify and categorize your merchandise and entire inventory by type, serial number, and location.
 You’re also able to manage stock returns efficiently through this feature.

-Inventory barcode scanning
+Inventory Barcode scanning

-Provides a more accurate and faster process of collecting, storing, and organizing your merchandise online inventory data.
+Provides a more accurate and faster process of collecting, storing, and organizing your merchandise online data.
 It’s an automated process that identifies and labels products instantly.

 Multiple outlet management